Many people hear scratching in their walls and eerie scuttling in the night and realize that they live alongside mice.

-They are known as the primary source of many diseases, which could be passed to your family through feces in the water source.
+They are the primary source of many diseases, which could be passed to your family through feces in the water source.

 Want to know how to get rid of mice in basement areas?
 Let’s first understand why they like your basement in the first place.